KoshakiDev/Bounce-BUAS-Intake-Assignment/README.md

 ## References

+This is a list of resources and references I used to build this project.
-I have experience coding and making games (with a preexisting game engine), but I do not have experience creating without one purely on Visual Studio.
-Therefore, I used online tutorials to get myself started.
+Prior to this project, I did not have experience of making games purely on Visual Studio 2019 Community Edition.

 [BUAS Visual Studio Community 2019 Game Template](https://www.3dgep.com/cppfast-track-1-getting-started)

-Game Engine Architecture by Jason Gregory
+Various ideas from "Game Engine Architecture" by Jason Gregory

 [Video from Reducible on Building Collision Simulations](https://www.youtube.com/watch?v=eED4bSkYCB8)